mattermost/docs/source/deployment/mobile-app-deployment.rst

 Once you have built your own apps you will need to distribute them.
 There are two options:

-Option 1 - Enterprise App Store via EMM Provider (most common):
+Option 1 - Enterprise App Store via EMM Provider (most common and recommended):

 - This is the most common way for customers to distribute their apps
 - Once added to your own "Enterprise App Store", user can download

-Option 2 - Apple App Store & Google Play (not recommended):
+Option 2 - Apple App Store & Google Play (less common):

 - To submit an app to the official app stores, you need to submit the app to Apple/Google for review
 - This is the same process Mattermost uses make the apps available for everyone.